ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/pytorch-digit-classification-arch-training/model.md

 summary(model, (1, 28, 28))
 ```

-After running the notebook, you will see the following output:
+After running the notebook, you will see the output as shown in Figure 4:

 ![img4 alt-text#center](Figures/4.png "Figure 4: Notebook Output.")